rmease/Athira/README.md

 # README

-## OUTSTANDING TODOS

-- understanding image hosting via Heroku and how to improve image load times
-- proper secret API key management
-- roll/update secret API keys for Sendgrid and Bucketeer
-- confirm that email is still working

 ## Deployment to Heroku

 The apps are configured under the team name `athira`.
 The two apps are named for their respective environments: